 Professor Jane Winters

 Reader in Digital Humanities and Head of Publications & IHR Digital

-Jane is a Fellow of the Royal Historical Society, and a founder member of the Porta Historica network of editors of historical texts, RESAW (Research Infrastructure for the Study of the Archived Web), the Academic Steering & Advocacy Committee of the Open Library of Humanities, the UK Medical Heritage Library Academic Advisory Group and the AHRC Peer Review College.
+Jane is a Fellow of the Royal Historical Society, and a member of the Porta Historica network of editors of historical texts, RESAW (Research Infrastructure for the Study of the Archived Web), the Academic Steering & Advocacy Committee of the Open Library of Humanities, the UK Medical Heritage Library Academic Advisory Group and the AHRC Peer Review College.

 Research and publications

-Jane's research interests include the forest law of 13th-century England, digital humanities, peer review in the digital environment, text editing, the use of social media in an academic context, e-repositories, and open access publishing.
+Jane's research interests include digital history, web archives, big data for humanities research, peer review in the digital environment, text editing, the use of social media in an academic context, e-repositories, and open access publishing.